jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 b = 0.004981262980767952
 ```

-With 10,000,000 iterations and a learning rate of  $$1e^{-10}$$, the loss remains very high.
+With 10,000,000 iterations and even a smaller learning rate $$1e^{-10}$$, the loss remains very high.
 It will be better to trace the source of problem now.

 ```
 iteration 9990000: loss=3.7e+01 W1= 0.22 dW1=-1.1e+02 W2=0.0043 dW2= 0.19 b= 0.0049 db = -4.593